Arthri/Belp.Formatting/README.md

 The package deviates from Microsoft's established conventions in several areas.
 For example,
 - `_camelCase` for private fields

-    The BCL uses conventions such as `m_camelCase` and `t_camelCase`.
-The convention is not popular in modern C# and is limited to the BCL and older codebases.

-    Roslyn uses `this.camelCase`, which does have some usage, but isn't more popular than `_camelCase`.
 - `PreEvent`/`PostEvent` or `BeforeEvent`/`AfterEvent` instead of `Eventing`/`Evented`.

 Furthermore, the opinion of this package on some disputed C# conventions are as follows,